Skip Navigation

 (a) the automatic transfer of some defended cases in the High Court;

-(b) the allocation of defended cases to case management tracks.
+(c) the allocation of defended cases to case management tracks and, where applicable, their assignment to a complexity band.

 (a) the small claims track;

-(Rule 26.6 sets out the normal scope of each track.
+(Rule 26.9 sets out the normal scope of each track.
 Part 27 makes provision for the small claims track.
-Part 28 makes provision for the fast track.
-Part 29 makes provision for the multi-track)
+Part 28 makes provision for the fast track and the intermediate track.
+Part 29 makes provision for the multi-track.)

 Back to top of page